esmini/esmini/BuildOnWindows.md

 - If you get an error like "the c compiler identification is unknown", then please make sure to install "Windows Universal CRT SDK" from the Visual Studio Installer tool.

 ## External dependencies
-CMake scripts will download a package of external binary dependencies (OSG) and 3D model resource files.
+CMake scripts will download a package of external binary dependencies OpenSceneGraph (OSG) and 3D model resource files.
 If not using CMake, here are links to those external data packages:

 - [OSG for WinSDK v10 x64](https://drive.google.com/uc?export=download&id=1a0HxilPJq2bZrat2le2x-Cscs5JeVAXP)
 - [OSG for WinSDK v10 win32](https://drive.google.com/uc?export=download&id=14Xqe_bWGuZQAr69mit4melmnMfmNFOO6)